Some Great Tips to Avoid Fluid Retention

 The best ways to avoid fluid retention

-The first step is to understand why you’re suffering from fluid retention and be aware of where it’s affecting your body.
+The first step is to understand why you’re suffering from fluid retention and to be aware of where it’s affecting your body.
 In most cases, you’ll notice swelling in your:

 Check out the following tips: